tlquick/SpringBootPokie/README.md

 #Spring Boot Pokie
-- moving a small Java GUI enterprise application to web app using spring boot and RPC (restful endpoints)
+- moving a small Java GUI enterprise application to web app using spring boot, HTMX and RPC (RESTful endpoints)

 Step 1: get existing models to compile and run in Springboot Step 2: write some unit tests in JUnit